nasa/cumulus/DATA_README.md

 Making new field(s) translatable means that they must be able to be populated from data contained in **any previous version of the database schema**.

-Enforcing backwards compatibility means that database operations can conform to the following rules:
+Enforcing backwards compatibility means that database operations must conform to the following rules:

 - Database writes must be able to accept **any schema version**
 - Database reads should be translated to always return responses matching the **latest schema version**